 Beyond his roles in SWD and CEE at UI, he also currently serves as Director of the Environmental Policy Research Program at the UI Public Policy Center.
 He is also a core faculty member in the campus-wide Water Sustainability Initiative, a faculty affiliate of the UI Nanoscience and Nanotechnology Institute and the UI Environmental Health Sciences Research Center, and sits on the Advisory Board for the Iowa Energy Center.
 In 2014, David became the founding Editor-in-Chief of Environmental Science: Water Research & Technology.
 He also serves on the organizing committee for EmCon, a premier international conference on emerging contaminants in the environment.

 Michelle’s research focuses on Fe minerals in the environment.
 She is interested in how these fascinating, tiny, colorful particles behave in the environment and how they influence important environmental processes such as water quality, nitrogen cycling, and carbon storage in soils.
 Her research interests range from applied environmental engineering questions to fundamental basic science questions.
 For example, her group is currently trying to figure out whether Fe minerals in aquifers can help clean up chlorinated solvents (such as PCE and TCE) as well as whether these minerals can help keep or trap carbon in soils.
 At the same time, her group is exploring how electron doping of Fe minerals changes their semi-conductor properties and how we might be able harness these changes for improved water treatment or if they are lucky, energy production.
+Recently, her group has also started investigating lead, copper, and arsenic in Iowa drinking water systems.

 Michelle earned degrees in systems engineering (BS), civil and environmental engineering (MS), and environmental science and engineering (PhD, Oregon Graduate Institute of Science and Technology).
 In 1998, she joined the University of Iowa as a faculty member in the Department of Civil and Environmental Engineering.
-She is currently chair of the department and holds the Donald E. Bentley Professorship in Engineering.
+She is currently chair of the department and holds the Donald E. Bently Professorship in Engineering.

 Blake comes to the College of Engineering after a background in startups and conservation.
 Blake received her Master’s degree in International Studies and focused her research on the different human drivers behind waste proliferation and marine debris presence.
 She conducted projects in several areas of this field – from conducting field research in quantifying and classifying the waste problem to identifying and critiquing systemic, institutional obstacles to improving the waste situation.
 Blake utilized her passion for water conservation and skills in web design and development to build mobile conservation and sustainability apps.
 With this experience and background, Blake now coordinates the Sustainable Water Development Program for IIHR – Hydroscience and Engineering.